RaselParvejHrid/L2-typescript/README.md

 <ol>
 <li>
-On Re-declaration with same identifier, two interfaces just merge.
+On Re-declaration with same identifier, interfaces just merge.

 ```ts
 interface A { x: number; }
 interface A { y: string; }  // Merges with the first 'A'
 ```
-On the other side, Redeclaration with same identifier is a syntax error for two <b>type</b> alias.
+On the other side, Redeclaration with same identifier is a syntax error for <b>type</b> alias.

 ```ts
 type A = { x: number; };